kstenerud/safe-encoding/safe32-specification.md

 Encoding
 --------

 Safe32L works essentially the same as safe32, except that it is prefixed by a length field.
-The length field is built incrementally using the same encoding alphabet as the data, until sufficient bits are available to encode the length of the data.
+The length field is built incrementally with 5-bit chunks encoded using the same encoding alphabet as is used for regular safe32 data, until sufficient bits are available to encode the length of the data.

-The length encoding uses the lower 4 bits for data, and the high bit as a continuation bit:
+In each chunk, the lower 4 bits contain data, and the high bit is a continuation bit:

 | Bit Position | 4 | 3 | 2 | 1 | 0 |
 | ------------ | - | - | - | - | - |